priya2596/pm-case-studies/LLM Pins/case-study.md

 ---

-## Interactive wireframe

-Open `wireframe.html` in any browser to see the proposed interface.

-- Pins pane closed by default
-- Click Pins button to open with slide animation
-- Click highlighted text to see the pin menu
-- Compressed pin shown at reduced opacity

----

 ## What I learned from this process

 I started this thinking I wanted a bookmark feature.
 Through three LinkedIn posts, user research, and investigating existing tools, I arrived at something more precise: